Yuuko. <- Previous • Next -> Afterstories.

 For Utena, the challenge of truth is an intellectual challenge.
 Akio makes arguments to convince her.
 Reasoning is not Utena’s strength, and in general it’s not very effective at changing people’s minds.
 The second challenge does not come close to forestalling Utena’s miracle.

+Until now, Akio lied freely to Utena.
+Now he reverses course.
 I think Akio believes everything that he directly claims in this challenge.
 He lies by omission and implication, but speaks untruth only where he misunderstands.
 He has mastered the advertisers’ skill of telling lies while saying nothing untrue.
 Compare telling lies with a camera that records truth.
 In his truths, we’re being shown his twisted worldview.

 Akio tries to mislead Utena with truth.
 Utena answers honestly, telling him her feelings.

 For Akio, the challenge of truth is about pressing his patriarchal worldview on Utena.
 Since he sees women as inferior, he tries to convince Utena that she is inferior—he belittles her.
 See insults - Akio belittles Utena in the final showdown.

 Akio was surprised to lose the first challenge (he says so).
 He seems to improvise for several seconds before settling on a followup plan.